In this guide

 Comments received from the maker of the allegation

-We will request their comments in writing or over telephone, depending on timescales.
-If the VR application arises during the hearing when the maker of the allegation is present, the panel will ask them for comments before making its VR recommendation to the Registrar.
+We will request comments from the maker of the allegation before making a recommendation to the Registrar.
+If the VR application arises during a hearing we will seek comments from the maker of the allegation before the panel makes its VR recommendation to the Registrar.

 1 Article 12(3)(b) of the Nursing and Midwifery Order 2001 ('the Order')

 2 Article 29(4) (b) of the Order

-3This is a statutory requirement under Rule 14(2B)(a) of the Registration Rules
+4 This is a statutory requirement under Rule 14(2B)(a) of the Registration Rules

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.